clvrmktg/clvr/content/_index.md

 subtitle = "We build fast, secure, SEO-friendly websites for Bahamian businesses — helping you get online, reach more customers, and focus on what matters most."

 # Page Description
-description = "Clever designs and develops fast, secure, SEO-friendly websites for Bahamian businesses — helping you get online, reach more customers, and focus on what matters most."
+description = "Clever designs and develops fast, secure, SEO-friendly websites that help Bahamian businesses get online, reach more customers, and focus on what matters most."

 [sitemap]
   changefreq = 'weekly'